-Data visualization, also known as “data viz,” has become an integral part of how businesses operate, communicate with employees, and make decisions.
+Data visualization has become an integral part of how businesses operate, communicate with employees, and make decisions.
 It’s a communications tool that allows for complex ideas and relationships to be presented and understood in a simple format.
 Charts, graphs, pictures, and maps are all examples of data visualization that most of us are familiar with.

 While data visualization can help distill complex data, it can also oversimplify information which can create challenges in decision-making.
 Keep reading to learn more about the pros and cons of data visualization so you can be sure your business fully understands how to use it effectively.

 There are many benefits that data visualization can bring to a business, including:

 Data visualization makes information easier to comprehend by expressing it visually and demonstrating relationships between data points.
 The use of colors, labels, and other images makes it easier for the human brain to process and remember information, leading to a deeper understanding of the story being told.
 Additionally, adding graphic elements that are specific to your business can make data more relevant and motivate employees to do their job better.

 Through data visualization, you can quickly and easily gain the attention of your audience and help them remember what they’re seeing.
 While data analysts are good at reading and understanding numbers, there are many people who don’t feel comfortable with numerical analysis and interpretation and you could overwhelm them with data sets and charts.
 Data visualization allows you to reach a wider audience – whether it’s your employees or customers – and take them on a journey with your data.
 And, with eye-catching imagery, your audience is much likelier to remember what you shared with them.